Syntomic cohomology and real topological cyclic homology: Abstract

 \section{Abstract}

 We define the motivic filtrations on real topological Hochschild homology and its companions.
 In particular, we prove that real topological cyclic homology admits a natural complete filtration whose graded pieces are equivariant suspensions of syntomic cohomology.
-As an application, we compute the equivariant slices of $p$-completed real $K$-theories of $\F_p[x]/x^e$ and $\Z/p^n$ after certain suspensions assuming a real refinement of the Dundas-McCarthy-Goodwillie theorem and an announced result of Antieau-Krause-Nikolaus.
+As an application, assuming a real refinement of the Dundas--Goodwillie--McCarthy theorem, we compute the the $RO(\Z/2)$-graded homotopy groups of $\mathrm{KR}(\mathbb{F}_p[x]/x^e;\mathbb{Z}_p)$, and we compute the equivariant slices of $\Sigma^2 \tau_{\geq 1}\mathrm{KR}(\mathbb{Z}/p^n;\mathbb{Z}_p)$.